AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 * To trigger an action based on multiple conditions, it is recommended to use action-condition construct.
 For example to show and hide field A by evaluating conditions on fields B, C, and D, use Show or Hide rule type on field A.
 * Use condition-action or action condition construct if the rule contains one action for one condition.
 * If a rule checks for a condition and performs an action immediately on providing a value in a field or exiting a field, it is recommended to write a rule with condition-action construct or the When rule type on the field on which the condition is evaluated.
 * The condition in the When rule is evaluated when a user changes the value of the object on which the When rule is applied.
-However, if you want the action to trigger when the value changes on the server side, like in case of prepopulating the value, it is recommended to write a When rule that triggers the action when the field is initialized.
+However, if you want the action to trigger when the value changes on the server side, like for prepopulating the value, it is recommended to write a When rule that triggers the action when the field is initialized.
 * When writing rules for drop-downs, radio buttons, or check boxes objects, the options or values of these form objects in the form are pre-populated in the rule editor.

 ## Available operator types and events in rule editor {#available-operator-types-and-events-in-rule-editor}